l-Luna/AltSidesHelper/DOCUMENTATION.md

  - `OverrideHeartTextures`: Whether the in-world heart, chapter panel heart, and heart poem textures and colours should be overriden to match `ChapterPanelHeartIcon`, `HeartColour`, and `InWorldHeartIcon`. `true` by default, but you might want to disable this if you're using e.g. Collab Utils 2's options for overriding the heart textures and colour.
  - `OverrideVanillaSideData`: If true, the A-Side will have its data modified, rather than creating a new side.
 See "Changing A-Side data". (`false`)
  - `JournalHeartIcon`: The texture to be used for the crystal heart in the journal, in the Journal atlas.
 Also used for the file select screen. (`heartgem0`, `heartgem1`, `heartgem2`, `leppa/AltSidesHelper/heartgemD`)
+These two options are experimental.
+They should function fully, but may have bugs or performance issues - please report any you find!
+ - `AddCassetteIcon`: For alt-sides unlocked by custom cassettes.
+Enabling this option will add the icon specified in `JournalCassetteIcon` to both the journal entry for the A-Side and the file select screen. `false` by default.
+ - `JournalCassetteIcon`: For alt-sides unlocked by custom cassettes.
+A texture in the journal atlas. (`cassette`, `cassette`, `cassette`, `leppa/AltSidesHelper/cassetteD`.)

 Attributes for more customisation (e.g. end screen music, columns in journal) are planned.
 Journal customisation will likely involve a level-set specific meta file for adding columns (such as for deaths).